 A high priority for AAUW is encouraging education for women and girls.
-AAUW San Jose is committed to many programs; to offering local scholarships, educating Branch members about financial issues, sending local girls to a science camp, and partnering with local community colleges and four-year colleges/universities, as well as participating in the AAUW National fellowship and grant programs.
+AAUW San Jose is committed to many programs; to offer local scholarships, educate branch members about financial issues, send local girls to a science camp, and partner with local community colleges and colleges/universities as well as participating in the AAUW National fellowship and grant programs.

 AAUW San Jose proudly supports women in achieving their educational goals.
 The Local Scholarship committee awards scholarships each year to local women working to finish a four-year degree.
 The scholarships are funded through grant writing, monetary donations, and an annual holiday boutique.

 Since 1980, Local Scholarship has awarded more than $500,000 in scholarships to 65 deserving young women.
 In 2018, we awarded more than $68,000 to 18 recipients.
 In 2019, we are offering scholarships from $2,500 to $6,000 and a total amount of $70,000.
 Read here what past scholarship recipients have to say about how scholarships impacted their lives.

 • Permanent home address in Campbell, San Jose, Milpitas or Santa Clara

 • Two full years at an accredited college or university

 • Enrollment in a four-year institution as a junior or senior